Getting started in short fiction

 What is Flash Fiction?

 Flash fiction is generally accepted as being a short story under 1000 words.
 It’s an umbrella term for short fiction in general, so it’s also known as nano fiction, short fiction, short shorts, etc etc. Micro-fiction is stories under about 300 words.
-Don’t stress too much about this.
-If you’re new to the genre, it’s pretty much all flash fiction.
-It doesn’t even have to be fiction, it can be a memoir, non-fiction or a mix of both.

 The best way to get a sense of short fiction is to read it widely.
 There are some suggestions for starting points at the end of this article.
 Then, like ripples, they will lead you to more and more brilliant flash stories, journals and lovely people in the writing community.